Understand the potential drug-drug interaction liabilities of your compounds by using our cytochrome P450 (CYP) induction assay.

 Why should I assess the cytochrome P450 induction potential of my compound?

-Cytochromes P450 are a family of enzymes which play a major role in the metabolism of drugs.
-If a cytochrome P450 enzyme is induced by a compound it may both increase the metabolism of itself (autoinduction), or a concurrent therapy, and so reduce plasma levels resulting in a decrease in efficacy.
-Induction of cytochrome P450 enzymes can also lead to toxicity by increasing reactive metabolite formation.
-Therefore, prior knowledge of potential interactions with co-administered therapy is needed to guide development of a drug and to identify possible co-medication restrictions.
-The regulatory authorities2 recommend preferably evaluating CYP induction prior to Phase II clinical trials.
+Cytochrome P450s (CYPs) are a family of enzymes which play a major role in the metabolism of drugs.
+Induction of CYPs is associated with an increased prevalence of clinical drug-drug interactions (DDIs).
+If a CYP enzyme is induced by a compound it may increase the metabolism of a concurrent therapy, or itself (autoinduction) leading to a reduction in plasma levels and a potential decrease in drug efficacy.
+Induction of CYP enzymes can also lead to toxicity by increasing reactive metabolite formation.
+Therefore, prior knowledge of potential interactions with co-administered therapy is needed to guide development of a drug and to identify possible DDIs or the need for clinical DDI studies.

 By what mechanisms can cytochrome P450 induction occur?

-2) Nuclear receptor-mediated induction.
-The most common mechanism of cytochrome P450 enzyme induction is transcriptional gene activation.
+1) Nuclear receptor-mediated induction.
+The most common mechanism of CYP enzyme induction is transcriptional gene activation.
 Nuclear receptors, such as the aryl hydrocarbon receptor (AhR), pregnane X receptor (PXR) and constitutive androstane receptor (CAR), mediate drug-induced changes in the expression of phase I and phase II enzymes and transporters.
-Induction of CYP1A2, CYP2B6 and CYP3A4 gene expression can serve as sensitive representative endpoints for activation of AhR, CAR and PXR respectively4.
+Induction of CYP1A2, CYP2B6 and CYP3A4 gene expression can serve as sensitive representative endpoints for activation of AhR, CAR and PXR respectively3.

 Is inter-assay variation observed in the induction studies?